rchatley/AutoTA/README.md

 # AutoReview
-Software to automate the process of reviewing student's code, developed as my MEng Individual Project at Imperial College London
+Software to detect specific elements of code within a project, along with more complex design patterns, developed as my MEng Individual Project at Imperial College London